Sunday, September 4, 2011

 Cancellations

-Like a concert hall or theatre, our classroom is reserved for face-to-face interaction.
+Like a concert hall or theater, our classroom is reserved for face-to-face interaction.
 Thus, barring special needs or circumstances, you may bring but not use your laptop during class.
 The same policy applies to cell phones, IPods, and all other distracting gadgets.
-Please print out in advance any electronic material required for class.
+Please print out in advance any material required for class.

 Examinations

-Art and Philosophy (Non-Honors section)
+Art and Philosophy-Honors

 MWF 10-10:50

-Bowman 209
+Bowman 218

-Professor: Dr. David Kenneth Johnson
+Professor: Dr. David K. Braden-Johnson

 Department: Philosophy, Interdisciplinary Studies, and Modern Languages